openlawlibrary/taf/specification/taf-spec.md

   └─ repository.json
 ```

+To ensure ease of use in managing and maintaining authentication repositories, TAF is equipped with a
+series of Command Line Interface (CLI) commands.
+These commands are designed to automate the setup
+process, making it accessible and efficient for users.
+By simply inputting parameters for signing
+keys, signature thresholds, and roles, the CLI commands facilitate the automatic creation of
+authentication repositories.
+Additionally, for the purpose of updating repositories, TAF's CLI
+commands are tailored to simplify the modification of target and metadata files.
+This includes tasks
+such as updating the expiration dates of metadata files.
+The commands also enable the addition of new
+roles, the integration of new target and reference authentication repositories within the TAF
+framework.

 ## 4 Tracking valid states of target repositories

 This section explains how TAF tracks changes across multiple target repositories.